Marudhuri Raja

-Marudhuri Raja is a Telugu film writer, and director.
-He worked as a dialogue writer for more than 200 films.
+Marudhuri Raja is a Telugu film writer, director.
+He worked as a dialogue writer for more than 350 films.
 He worked with noted Telugu film directors like E. V. V. Satyanarayana, S. V. Krishna Reddy, K. Raghavendra Rao.
-His elder brother M. V. S. Haranatha Rao is a film and stage writer.
-He also directed some films.
+Raja made his debut as a dialogue writer with the film Navabharatam.

 Personal life

 Raja was born in Guntur and studied in Ongole.
+He was interested in theater arts since his childhood.
 One of five siblings, his elder brother, M. V. S. Haranatha Rao, was a noted film and stage writer and artist.
-Their father was a clerk and their mother was a musician.
+His father Rangacharyulu was a clerk and mother was a carnatic music professional.

+He used to go to mythological dramas along with his father.
+When his mother got transferred to Ongole, Raja also went there and joined Sarma College.

 Raja wrote, directed and acted in stage plays since child hood.
-Before entering into the film industry he wrote 18 stage plays.
+Before entering into the film industry he wrote 18 stage plays while schooling.
+Later he moved Hyderabad, found loved of his life Kasturi and is married to her.

+They have four children Vinod, Keerthi, Kishore & Mahalakshmi.

 Career

 Raja made his debut as a dialogue writer with the film Navabharatam.
 He got many opportunities later with noted directors including E. V. V. Satyanarayana, S. V. Krishna Reddy, and K. Raghavendra Rao.